Cinque-Network/Cinque-Core/CONTRIBUTING.md

 The codebase is maintained using the "contributor workflow" where everyone without exception contributes patch proposals using "pull requests".
 This facilitates social contribution, easy testing and peer review.

-DigiByte uses the [GitFlow Branching Model](https://datasift.github.io/gitflow/IntroducingGitFlow.html).
+Cinque uses the [GitFlow Branching Model](https://datasift.github.io/gitflow/IntroducingGitFlow.html).
 To contribute a patch, the workflow is as follows:

   1. Fork repository
   2. Create feature branch